alexandergall/bf-sde-nixpkgs/README.md

 The result is that Nix provides a very high degree of reproducibility for software packages.
-This means that, given the specifications of the packages as a Nix expression, anyone using that specification will produce the exact same packages.
+This means that, given the specifications of the packages as a Nix expression, anyone using those specifications will produce the exact same packages.
 This property is especially useful for distributing embedded systems which should work reliably and be robust against accidental changes of run-time dependencies.

 Additional features are strict pinning of the exact versions of dependencies and the peaceful coexistence of arbitrary versions of the